Seemab Akbarabadi

-Seemab Akbarabadi born Aashiq Hussain Siddiqui (5 June 1882 – 31 January 1951) was an Urdu poet from British India and Pakistan.
+Seemab Akbarabadi born Aashiq Hussain Siddiqui (5 June 1880 – 31 January 1951) was an Urdu poet, who was born in Agra, Uttar Pradesh, India and who later moved to Pakistan after partition.

 Early life

 Seemab Akbarabadi, (born Aashiq Hussain Siddiqui), a descendant of Abu Bakr, the first Caliph of Islam, was born in Imliwale Makaan of Kakoo Gali, Nai Mandi, Agra, as the eldest son of Mohammad Hussain Siddiqui, who was himself an Urdu poet, author of several books, a disciple of Hakim Amiruddin Attaar Akbarabadi, and an employee of the Times of India Press, Ajmer.
 Seemab had said that his forefather had migrated from Bukhara sometime during the reign of the Mughal Emperor Jahangir and made Agra their home.
 However, according to Mohan Lal his great-grandfather had migrated from Bukhara during Aurangzeb's reign.

 Literary career

 Seemab began ghazal writing in 1892 and in 1898 became a disciple of Nawab Mirza Khan Daagh Dehlawi (1831–1905) to whom he was personally introduced by Munshi Nazar Hussain Sakhaa Dehlawi at the Kanpur Railway Station.

 After founding "Qasr-ul-adab" in 1923 with Saghar Nizami as its editor, he started publishing the Monthly "Paimana".
 In 1929, he started the Weekly "Taj" and in 1930 the Monthly Shair.
 The publication of "Paimana" ceased in 1932 when Saghar Nizami separated from Seemab and moved to Meerut.
 Shair continued to be published long after Seemab’s death, managed and edited (since 1935) by his son, Aijaz Siddiqi, and "Wahi-e-manzoom" published by his son Mazhar Siddiqui from Karachi won a Hijra Award on 27 Ramzan by the President of Pakistan, General Zia-Ul-Haq.

 Seemab never enjoyed a comfortable financial position, yet he always appeared immaculately dressed in a neat sherwani and white wide pajama with a Turkish topi covering his head.
 He did not have a beard.
 Seemab wrote in all literary formats and on various social and political topics.
 In 1948, he went to Lahore and then to Karachi in an unsuccessful search for a publisher for his monumental work, "Wahi-e-Manzoom", an Urdu translation in verse form of the Quran.
 Seemab did not return to Agra.
 In 1949 he suffered a massive paralytic stroke from which he never recovered and he died on 31 January 1951.